divijsharma123/Static-hybrid-car-routing-using-GA/README.md

 # Static-hybrid-car-routing-using-GA
-Implementaion of static hybrid car routing problem using GA
+Implementation of static hybrid car routing problem using GA